mpsshubham/DesignPatterns/Readme.txt

 Favor composition over inheritance

+Strive for loosely coupled designs between objects that interact

 ===========================================================================================================
 OO Pattern

 Strategy pattern defines set of algorithms, encapsulates each one, and make them interchangeable Strategy lets the algorithm vary independently from client that use it

+Observer Pattern defines a one to many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically